Olson wins March of Dimes developmental biology prize

 The March of Dimes Prize in Developmental Biology has been awarded annually since 1996 to investigators whose research has profoundly advanced the science that underlies the understanding of birth defects.
 The March of Dimes Foundation created the prize as a tribute to the late Dr. Jonas Salk, who received Foundation support for his work on a polio vaccine.
 The prize includes a cash award of $250,000 and a silver medal in the design of the Roosevelt dime, honoring President Franklin D. Roosevelt, who founded the March of Dimes.
 Six past March of Dimes Prize recipients have gone on to win a Nobel Prize.

-A history of the March of Dimes and the efforts of President Roosevelt and Dr. Salk can be found at www.marchofdimes.com/mission/history_indepth.html
+Read a history of the March of Dimes and the efforts of President Roosevelt and Dr. Salk.

 About UT Southwestern Medical Center